rahulonmars12/f1-companion/README.md

 **5/6/2026 Changes**
+ Step 1 — Welcome
+  Centered card, no beacon.
+"F1 Companion / A live race experience.
+Takes about 30 seconds." → Start Tour

+  Step 2 — Canadian GP · Montréal
+  On enter: searches useSessionsList() for country_name === "Canada" && session_type === "Race", calls handlePickSession with it (starts at +15 min into the race).
+Pulsing red beacon at the header.
+  "Loaded — tap the circuit name any time to switch."

+  Step 3 — Race Timeline
+  On enter: seeks to 62% through the session so the race is populated with real data.
+Beacon at the scrubber track (bottom of screen).
+Card lifts to 136px to clear it.
+"Drag the slider, hit play, up to
+  30× speed."

+  Step 4 — Race Order
+  On enter: switches mobile tab to order.
+Beacon at the Order tab pill in the nav bar.
+"20 drivers ranked live, tap any row for stats and radio."

+  Step 5 — Head-to-Head
+  On enter: switches to h2h.
+Beacon at the H2H tab.
+"Sector deltas, lap chart, telemetry.
+Tap driver chips to swap."

+  Step 6 — Championship & Calendar
+  On enter: switches to news.
+Beacon at the News tab. → "Let's go" completes the tour and sets f1-onboarding-done in localStorage.

+  Progress pills fill left to right, the active pill elongates (6px → 18px).
+There's a Skip link on all steps except the first and last.

   Track car dots (OT fixed + throttle/brake ring)
   - OT ring now fires at drs >= 10 (actually deployed, not just eligible) — cyan colour so it's distinct